Sensitive urban zone: "No-go-zones"

 In 2010, Raphaël Stainville of French newspaper Le Figaro called certain neighborhoods of the southern city Perpignan "veritable lawless zones", saying they had become too dangerous to travel in at night.
 He added that the same was true in parts of Béziers and Nîmes.
 In 2012, Gilles Demailly, the mayor of the French city Amiens, in the wake of several riots, called the northern part of his city a lawless zone, where one could no longer order a pizza or call for a doctor.
 The head of a local association said institutional violence had contributed to the tensions resulting in the no-go zone.
 In 2014, Fabrice Balanche, a scholar of the Middle East, labelled the northern city of Roubaix, as well as parts of Marseille, "mini-Islamic states", saying that the authority of the state is completely absent there.
 In 2005 France's domestic intelligence network, the Renseignements Generaux, identified 150 "no-go zones" around the country where police would not enter without reinforcements.
-Christopher Dickey, writing in Newsweek, said the situation had arisen due to racism towards immigrants.
+Christopher Dickey, writing in Newsweek, claimed the situation had arisen due to racism towards immigrants.

 January 2015 controversy

 In January 2015, after the Charlie Hebdo shooting, several items on Fox News labeled the ZUS as "Islamic no-go zones".
 French media agencies denied these claims.

 After complaints Fox News issued an apology, saying that there was "no credible information to support the assertion there are specific areas in these countries that exclude individuals based solely on their religion."
+A couple days later, Anderson Cooper on CNN similarly issues an apology as well.